 Betting on a digitally inclusive future

-There is momentum building around digital inclusion, with the newish Labour government recognising that it permeates and will help or hinder just about every other agenda and social and societal objective.
+There is momentum building around digital inclusion, with the government recognising that it permeates every other agenda and social and societal objective.

 Cheering therefore to see there are already some pretty good trifecta tools in the toolbox.
 How about for starters: